xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-3-variable-elimination.md

 Example that illustrates the importance of elimination order: star and tree model

+Benefit of graphical model:

+- figure out the capacity/complexity of a certain elimination order
-With graphical model, we can easily figure out a good variable elimination order.
-One benefit of graphical model.
+- easily figure out a good variable elimination order